 4.1 How to install the plugin?

-You can install the plugin on your site like any other WordPress plugin, using one of these two methods:
+You can install the plugin on your site like any other WordPress plugin, using one of these three methods:

 Upload the ZIP file from your WordPress dashboard, in Plugins > Add New > Upload.

 You first have to extract the zip file on your computer and then upload the new folder

 fast-indexing-api to your server, in the following folder:

 4.2 403 Permission denied.
 Failed to verify the URL ownership.